 Tootsie Roll Industries: What’s Happening?

 Americans are eating much less sugar in an effort to be more health-conscious, which is eating into Tootsie Rolls’ sales, and candy sales in general.
-The company saw stagnant sales turn to declining sales in 2016 and 2017.
-In 2019, the second quarter net sales rose slightly to $106 million compared to 2018’s second quarter of $105.6 million, however.
+The company saw stagnant sales become declining sales in 2016 and 2017.
+In 2019, second-quarter net sales rose slightly to $106 million compared to 2018’s second quarter of $105.6 million, however.

 Richard W. Sears moved his fledgling watch company to Chicago in 1887, where he joined forces with Alvah C. Roebuck.
 They launched a mail-order business that grew into a massive department store empire, which remained the largest retailer in America from the end of World War II until Kmart surpassed it in the 1980s.
 In 2004, the companies merged.